Antony-gitau/data-science-in-healthcare-and-precision-medicine/README.md

 Working with tuples, lists, dictionaries.
 + working with pandas library: series and dataframes.
-+ Reading csv with pandas, working with the data
++ Reading csv with pandas, working with the data and visualizing it.

-Week two :
+Week two : Image analysis
+---

+This involved working on DICOM format data storing MRI images.

+Using;
++ pydicom python package for working with DICOM files.
++ SimpleITK an image processing library.
+Useful in segmentation development and imgae registration program.
++ visualizing  MRI images using matplotlib
++ manipulating the data: doing segmentation, smoothing, hole-filling, and working with white and gray matter.